Click here to submit an English Honors Application online.

 Students in the program complete 37 credits according to the following distribution: The major core courses (English 205Z, English 210, English 305V, English 310); the English Honors sequence courses (English 399Z, English 498 and English 499)*; 6 credits from literary surveys (English 261, English 291, English 292, English 295, or English 297); 6 credits specifically from 300- or 400-level English electives; and 3 credits from another 200, 300, or 400-level English elective**.
 To complete the Honors Program, students are required to maintain a minimum grade point average of 3.50 in English courses and a minimum 3.25 overall***.

-A student can be dismissed from the program if her GPA falls below one or both minimums and she does not demonstrate marked improvement thereafter.
-If a student does not demonstrate reasonable progress on her thesis in English 498, the Honors Director might disallow continuance of the program and completion of the project.
+If a student does not demonstrate reasonable progress on her thesis in English 498, the Honors Director, in consultation with the student's thesis advisor, might disallow continuance of the program and completion of the project.
 In order to graduate with the English major, any student who voluntarily leaves or is dismissed from the Honors Program is responsible for the usual English major requirements.
 Both English Advisement and the Honors Director will advise her about to complete the degree's requirements.

 ** Students might substitute an approved course offered outside the English Department.
 Click here and scroll to the bottom of the page to see the complete list of approved classes.